java/lab-jdk-tools/E_bday_jfr/README.md

 > ⚠️ If your terminal is unaware of `jfr`, you may invoke it through `$JAVA_HOME/bin/jfr`.
 All JDK tools are executable from JDK's `bin` folder.

 The `jfr scrub` command is useful to remove sensitive information from JFR recordings.
 When sharing JFR files is good to ensure that personally identifiable information (PII), security-sensitive data, or environment-specific details are removed.
+In JDK 25, the `jfr scrub` command also prints the number of events that were removed, making it easier to verify the amount of sensitive information has been taken out.

 ```shell
 jfr scrub [filters] [recording-file] [output-file]